 Remember: Winter pruning promotes vigorous growth; summer pruning inhibits growth.

-- Winter prune deciduous fruit trees such as apple, pear (always lightly), peach, nectarine, cherry and plums.
+- Winter prune young deciduous fruit trees such as apple, pear (always lightly), peach, nectarine and plums.

 - Autumn-fruiting raspberries (primocanes) should be cut back in late winter to within a few centimetres of the ground.
 Newly planted raspberries and hybrid blackberries should also be pruned.

-- Pruning blueberry bushes should be performed after harvest has finished, ideally in late winter.
+- Pruning blueberry bushes should be performed after harvest has finished, ideally in winter.

 - Pruning citrus trees by removing diseased or dead wood.
-Also cut out any crossed branches that are rubbing.
+Citrus trees are tip bearers so I usually prune them with hedge trimmers.

 - Thin some small fruits on early-season stone (apricots, plum and peach) and pome (apple and pear) fruit trees to improve the quality and size of the remaining fruit.